Diversity, Equity, and Inclusion in Health Care

-The ASH Committee on Promoting Diversity is establishing the Diversity, Equity, and Inclusion Programs Subcommittee to assist with efforts to build and nurture a global hematology community and workforce inclusive of diverse perspectives, talents, and experiences.
-Recognizing the need for inclusivity, the CPD is calling for nominations of individuals with a passion for and expertise in DEI to join the subcommittee, which will support ASH’s DEI strategy through:
+The ASH Committee on Diversity, Equity, and Inclusion established the DEI Programs Subcommittee to assist with efforts to build and nurture a global hematology community and workforce inclusive of diverse perspectives, talents, and experiences.
+This committee supports ASH’s DEI strategy through:

 - Implementing activities as part of the Society’s commitment to DEI in health care.

 - Measuring and reporting on the impact of ASH’s DEI efforts.

 - Developing proposals for new programs that further ASH’s efforts related to DEI in the field.

 - Identifying subject matter experts in response to requests from committees and staff.

 - Developing approaches for engaging with a variety of communities within ASH.

 ASH’s thoughtful, insightful, and bold DEI programming and materials offer an opportunity to educate ourselves and others, and foster a new cultural framework for future Hematologists.